smazzin/fidelity/content/accounting-analytics.md

 ## Accounting & Analytics Services

 As the language of business, accounting is the measurement, processing and communication of a business’ financial information.
-We can provide you with an analysis of your financial statements or prepare you a forward looking detailed proforma, helping you to make those important business decisions to further grow your business.
+We can provide you with an analysis of your financial statements or prepare you a forward looking detailed proforma, helping you to make those important business decisions to grow your business further.